-Not only do mice contaminate areas, mice can also cause significant damage to things like electrical wiring and other materials within the attics and walls of your Kansas home.
+Not only do mice contaminate areas, mice can also cause significant damage to things like electrical wiring and other materials within the attics and walls of your Wisconsin home.
 They can damage insulation in the attic and can leave a mess of droppings to be cleaned up.
-It is important to take the proper precautions when dealing with mouse excrement and it is best to contact a Kansas Critter Control office in your area for services on repairing mouse damage and decontaminating areas of your Kansas home.
+It is important to take the proper precautions when dealing with mouse excrement and it is best to contact a Wisconsin Critter Control office in your area for services on repairing mouse damage and decontaminating areas of your Wisconsin home.

-Typical locations for mice within Kansas homes are attics and basements.
+Typical locations for mice within Wisconsin homes are attics and basements.
 The common process for getting rid of mice in these areas of the home starts with inspection.
-Kansas Critter Control will identify the source of entry for the mice and harborage areas where damage from the mouse infestation is taking place.
-We inspect both the interior and exterior of Kansas homes in a thorough manner, in order to identify all points of entry.
+Wisconsin Critter Control will identify the source of entry for the mice and harborage areas where damage from the mouse infestation is taking place.
+We inspect both the interior and exterior of Wisconsin homes in a thorough manner, in order to identify all points of entry.

-Once we have identified all points of mouse entry, Kansas Critter Control will implement a mouse trapping and baiting program to quickly reduce the population of mice in the infestation.
-When the mice have been trapped, they will be removed from the Kansas home through a safe dead mice removal process.
+Once we have identified all points of mouse entry, Wisconsin Critter Control will implement a mouse trapping and baiting program to quickly reduce the population of mice in the infestation.
+When the mice have been trapped, they will be removed from the Wisconsin home through a safe dead mice removal process.
 Then, Critter Control will seal all entry points to prevent any re-entry of mice.

 To learn more about Critter Control's animal control and animal removal services, visit Our Services.

 For more information on Critter Control franchises, visit Franchise Opportunities.

 Interested in joining the Critter Control team?
 Visit Employment Opportunities for more information.